DTGlov/CoffeeShop/README.md

 # CoffeeShop
 Fullstack coffee shop built with the MERN stack.
-Includes customer registration and authentication,Redux and Redux thunk to manage the state of cart items, admin registration and login and an Admin Dashboard to add/edit and delete products.
+Includes customer registration and authentication,Redux and Redux thunk to manage the state of cart items,Protected Routes to prevent access to certain routes if a token does not exist, admin registration and login and an Admin Dashboard to add/edit and delete products.
 This web app has all the features of an ecommerce shop with the exception of payment.
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ### Getting Started